jibols/COSC-5330/README.md

 # COSC-5330
-Python code solutions to COSC 5330 Assignments at University of Texas at Tyler
+Python code solutions to COSC 5330(Operating Systems) Assignments at University of Texas at Tyler

 VAtoPA.py  -- code for the memory memory management assignment with translates vitual addresses to phyical addresses.